electron-userland/spectron/README.md

 ## Differences between this fork and @electron-userland/spectron

 This was forked to fulfil a simple requirement - bring Spectron in line with modern Electron development, by any means necessary.
 I deleted a lot of code and some things might not work as expected.
-Spectron really needs a complete rewrite, this is a start.
+This is a rewrite with much greater WebDriverIO integration than the original - for instance, all handling of ChromeDriver is now delegated to the WDIO ChromeDriver service.

-Other options:
+Other, non-WebDriver based options for your Electron E2E testing:

 [Playwright](https://playwright.dev) (currently experimental support for Electron).
 [Puppeteer-in-electron](https://github.com/TrevorSundberg/puppeteer-in-electron)